BlueSeven277/-ReactReduxCheckList/README.md

 # -ReactReduxCheckList
-This is an example using basic react interact with redux and css transactions.
+This is an example using basic react interact with redux and CSSTransition.

 Another version using sigle react without redux, please check another repository named "ReactCheckList"